Shanghai Premier League

-Shanghai Premier League aka SPL is an amateur football (soccer) league based in Pudong, Shanghai, aiming mainly at the expatriate community.
+Shanghai Premier League SPL is an amateur football (soccer) league based in Pudong, Shanghai, aiming mainly at the expatriate community.
 Shanghai Premier League was founded in 2003 when 5 existing amateur teams, among which the Shanghai Traffic Police team, who hitherto played only on occasional fixtures, decided to group themselves and play in a double round-robin league format.
 Simultaneously a Shanghai Premier League Cup is also played.
 The league's season runs from October to June, with a start tournament to kick off the season and an end tournament to close the season.
 Occasionally special tournaments and events are held.